revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring JDBC.md

 <blockquote>

-- `JDBC` is core API to connect your java application with any database vendor.
+- `JDBC` is the core API to connect your java application with any database vendor.
-- When we uses Java `JDBC` there are multiple configuration steps, starting from loading driver till closing the DB connection developer has to manage.
+- When we use Java `JDBC` there are multiple configuration steps, starting from loading the river to closing the DB connection developer has to manage.
-- When we use `Spring JDBC` module under Spring framework, it takes care of all low level common `JDBC` operation and allows developer to focus only on business logic.
+- When we use the `Spring JDBC` module under the Spring framework, it takes care of all low-level common `JDBC` operations and allows the developer to focus only on business logic.
 </blockquote>

 </details>